camilafbarcellos/sys-compass/README.md

   <img src="/frontend/src/assets/images/compass-uol-logo.png" />
 </p>

 Complete [Compass.UOL](https://compass.uol/en/home/) social application including functional register and login pages and a homepage for creating and viewing posts.
-The project follows a Figma project, and all the data resides in a local Mongo database witch a NestJS backend API that retrieves the data to the frontend by Axios
+The project follows a Figma layout, and all the data resides in a local Mongo database with a NestJS backend API that serves the data to the frontend by Axios

 ## :heavy_check_mark: Features
 - Sign up page capable of register users to the database
-    - Includes both front and backend validation of the inputs
+    - Includes both front and backend input validation
-- Login page capable of authenticate registered users and send them to the homepage
+- Login page capable of authenticate users and send them to the homepage
     - Uses [JSON Web Token (JWT)](https://jwt.io/) to authenticate and authorize tokens that lasts 12h
 - Individual homepage for each user capable of rendering all posts in the timeline and all other users in the friends list
     - Completely interactive, the logged user can add new posts and like or comment other posts